yonis-savary/sharp-php/Docs/home.md

 # 📚 Sharp-PHP Documentation

 The goals behind Sharp are :
-1. Make a clean code that is intuitive for the most
+1. Make a clean code that is intuitive
-2. Removing unecessary abstraction layers
+2. Remove unecessary abstraction layers
 3. Don't hide the code behind Facades objects
-4. Have a framework that doesn't break your IDE
+4. Make a Framework that doesn't break your IDE
-5. Let you build your app as fast as possible and don't have to worry about setup/build
+5. Let you code apps quickly without worrying about setup/build
-6. Have as few dependencies as possible (So far, `composer.json` only install [PHPUnit](https://phpunit.de/))
+6. Have as few dependencies as possible (So far, only [PHPUnit](https://phpunit.de/) is required)
 7. Automate tedious task (like model creation)

 You can browse this documentation with an IDE like Visual Studio Code with the markdown preview,